Division of Critical Care

 - Social workers committed to the support of children and their family members.

-Through the UC Davis Health System, we have at our disposal a roster of medical specialists with expertise in general Pediatric Surgery, Pediatric Cardiology, Pediatric Cardiothoracic Surgery, Neurosurgery, Hematology and Oncology, Pulmonology, and other specialties.
+Throughout UC Davis Health, we have at our disposal a roster of medical specialists with expertise in general Pediatric Surgery, Pediatric Cardiology, Pediatric Cardiothoracic Surgery, Pediatric Neurosurgery, Pediatric Hematology and Oncology, Pediatric Pulmonology, and other specialties.